-- Knowledge of the fundamental themes of the history of political philosophy exposed by teachers and deepened in the textbooks, and understanding of its fundamental concepts;
+- Knowledge of the fundamental themes of the history of political philosophy exposed in class and deepened in textbooks and understanding of its fundamental concepts (see the Educational objectives);

-- Knowledge of the historical and socio-political dynamics exposed by teachers and deepened in the textbooks, and understanding of processes that have inspired them;
+- Knowledge of the historical and socio-political dynamics of the contemporary age exposed to lessons and deepened in textbooks and understanding of the processes that have innervated them;

 - Understanding of the constituent elements of modern democracy and of the right / left and high / low axes;

-- orientation in contemporary political debate and understanding of the elements that today can strengthen or further undermine modern democracy.
+- Ability to orientate in the contemporary political debate and to understand the elements that today can strengthen or further weaken modern democracy.

-- indipendent judgement regarding the main historical-political knots of contemporary debate and conflict (eg centralization and spectacularization of powers, migrations, "clash of civilitazions", etc.)
+- Ability to take a position independently of the main historical-political issues of contemporary debate and conflicts (eg: centralization and spectacularization of power, migrations, "conflicts of civilization", etc., etc.).

-- Ability to communicate what has been learned in a form that is appropriate to an university-level study; Ability to convey and communicate the main principles of democratic politics (freedom, equality and recognition / exclusion) even in basic education work.
+Ability to communicate what has been learned in the forms suitable for a university-level study; ability to transmit and communicate the fundamental aspects and principles of democratic politics (nexus freedom / equality and couple recognition / exclusion in the first place) also in basic educational work.

 Ability to learn

-- On the basis of the knowledge gained through the lessons, the student must be able to build autonomous paths of investigations and to understand what readings and experiences can help him.
+- On the basis of the knowledge acquired through the course, the student must be able to autonomously construct courses of study and to understand which readings and experiences can help him in this sense.

 The teaching material prepared by the lecturer in addition to recommended textbooks (such as for instance slides, lecture notes, exercises, bibliography) and communications from the lecturer specific to the course can be found inside the Moodle platform › blended.uniurb.it

-Seminar directed by dr. Emiliano Alessandroni (10 hours).
-Further texts available by link on Moodle platform.
+Seminar held by dr. Emiliano Alessandroni (10 hours)

 Didactics, Attendance, Course Books and Assessment